What is a LEARNING

 MAKE IT EASY ON YOURSELF

-Despite the known benefits of using your personal
+Despite the known benefits of using one's personal

 learning and thinking style, adults often neglect